 06 Nov Graphene in Malaysia

-Carbon Waters’ graphene in Malaysia
+Carbon Waters graphene in Malaysia

-The signing of the contract gave rise to an official ceremony (photo) in the presence of the Ministers of Technology and International Trade, the Chairman of NanoMalaysia, the Director of Monte Aero, as well as Alban Chesneau.
-“We were spotted at the JEC World event (the leading international composites show) which was held in last March in Paris.
+The signing of the contract gave rise to an official ceremony (photo) in the presence of the ministers of technology and international trade, the chairman of NanoMalaysia, the director of Monte Aero, as well as CEO Alban Chesneau.
+“We were spotted at the JEC World event (the leading international composites show) which was held last March in Paris.
 Carbon Waters achieved great visibility by being selected as one of the 10 companies to watch in the composites industry.
-Representatives from Monte Aero approached me and a collaboration began to develop”.
+Representatives from Monte Aero approached me and a collaboration began to develop.”

-Palm oil, rubber and oil exploitation
+Palm oil, rubber and oil development

-“We’re going to sell them our graphene dispersions, announced Alban Chesneau, initially on a relatively small scale.
+“We’re going to sell them our graphene dispersions,” announced Alban Chesneau, “Initially on a relatively small scale.
 This is just the beginning but will serve as proof of concept.
-We have very good potential for development in Malaysia in the coming years, which constitutes an excellent opportunity for Asia in general”.
+We have very good potential for development in Malaysia in the coming years, which is an excellent opportunity for Asia in general.”